Terms of Engagement

 The Partners are ultimately in charge of your affairs and responsible for all of the matters relating to your file.

 The team attends to certain functions relating to your affairs.
 This is done to afford you the most cost effective service possible.
 Of course, all work attended to by team is supervised and reviewed by Partners or Senior Managers.
-The team who assist in providing you with your Professional Accounting Service is set out on the final page of this agreement together with indicative charge rates.
+The team who assist in providing you with your Professional Accounting Service is set out towards the end of this agreement together with indicative charge rates.

 RELATIVE RESPONSIBILITIES AND CONFIDENTIALITY